codepath/android_guides/Reducing-View-Boilerplate-with-Butterknife.md

 Add a static import for `ButterKnife.findById` and enjoy even more fun.

+## Plugins

+There are a few popular plugins for Android Studio that further simplify usage of Butterknife:

+ * [butterknife-zelezny](https://github.com/avast/android-butterknife-zelezny) - Used to automatically generate the view lookup injection code.

 ## Workarounds

 If you are using the [[Navigation Drawer|Fragment-Navigation-Drawer]] from the latest version of the [[support library|Design-Support-Library]], you cannot use `@BindView` on elements defined in the header layout because a RecyclerView is used instead of ListView in the newer versions, causing the header not be available immediately when the view is first created.
 To get a reference, you need to first get a reference to the header view and use the `ButterKnife.findById` call once a reference to the header is obtained: